adityagilra/FOLLOWControl/README.md

 Code for Gilra and Gerstner, ICML 2018 (to appear), preprint at [https://arxiv.org/abs/1712.10158](https://arxiv.org/abs/1712.10158).

-First, learn the inverse model using FOLLOW [Gilra and Gerstner, eLife 2017;6:e28295](https://elifesciences.org/articles/28295).
+First, learn the inverse model using the FOLLOW learning scheme introduced earlier in [Gilra and Gerstner, eLife 2017;6:e28295](https://elifesciences.org/articles/28295) -- see also [https://github.com/adityagilra/FOLLOW](https://github.com/adityagilra/FOLLOW).

 Then use the inverse model to control an arm to reproduce a desired trajectory.

 ##1.
 Inverse model